kyma-project/control-plane/docs/kyma-environment-broker/03-03-runtime-operations.md

     ```

     If your functionality contains long-term processes, you can store data in the storage.
-    To do this, add this field to the provisioning operation in which you want to save data:
+    To do this, add the following field to the provisioning operation in which you want to save data:

     ```go
     type Operation struct {